amidja/core-spring/advanced/security/README.md

 	======
 		The application is using InsufficientAuthenticationException on successful user_name password authentication to trigger step-up authentication.

-	In order to support this functionality following customization will need to be made to the standard spring security authentication:
+	In order to support this functionality following customization were made to the standard spring security authentication:
 	1) Add new custom authentication parameter, code , to the login form.
 		1.1)  Add new custom authenticationDetailsSource that is extracting this parameter from the form.
-	2)	Add new customAuthenticationProvider which on successful password authentication only gives user the GUEST role.
+	2)	Add new customAuthenticationProvider which on successful password authentication  gives authenticated user the GUEST role.
-	3) Created new customAccessDeniedHandler that redirects authenticate users with GUEST role to the login form, 3.1) Update login form to ask for step-up credential if user has GUEST role
+	3) Created new customAccessDeniedHandler that redirects authenticate users with GUEST role to the login form, 3.1) Update login form to ask for step-up credential if required
 	4) Update login form only to ask for verification on step-up authentication.
 	5) Created new verificationCodeAuthenticationProvider that takes VerificationCodeAuthenticationToken and authenticates user.

+Requirements:
+	<> Guest account can register for two factor authentication.
+	<> User accounts registered for two factor authentication can access admin page.